34949504/youtube_searcher/README.md

 ctrl alt opens the dialog to search.
-To minimize it same commmand or alt
+To minimize it use the same command or esc
 To really close it you end  a process of java in task manager